Iconography, society, and language

 *Original iconography featured in video courtesy of the Iskonawa Art Association | Callería, Peru 2022.

-As this piece is inspired by the Iskonawa people of Callería, what did you learn during the preparation of such a work and how did it inform your creative process?
+XG: As this piece is inspired by the Iskonawa people of Callería, what did you learn during the preparation of such a work and how did it inform your creative process?

-MARCELO: When I met the Iskonawa people [during their inaugural visit to Cusco], I tried to focus on their way of expressing themselves.
+Marcelo: When I met the Iskonawa people [during their inaugural visit to Cusco], I tried to focus on their way of expressing themselves.
 Their words, their smiles and even boredom were pieces of experience that made me know things about them.
 I kept the work as an opportunity to express, through visual information, my thoughts on Iskonawa culture.
 I resonate with their art the most.
 For example, I liked the usage of the zigzag patterns as symbols, in a way, it encapsulates the image of the 'Roebiri' mountain (El Cono Hill).
 Just like the Iskonawas, I could express something with the figure.
 At the end, it's not about words or concepts, it's about universal experiences which we share as humans.

-CHRISTIAN: During the creation process I was faced with a particular situation: how to inform about a society through art.
+Christian: During the creation process I was faced with a particular situation: how to inform about a society through art.
 How to show different angles and personal perspectives that do not only fulfill a recreational means.

 It was fundamental for me to have met people from this community, not only to corroborate the information I was able to gather, but also to understand the differences, gaps that divided us, as well as a super-sensitive world.
 Using sound as a tool to show a reality in Peru has enriched my perspectives and motivated me to report on a reality that seems to be invisible to us.

-Can you explain a little bit about the sound piece you performed live and how it differs from the original piece you created for our series?
+XG: Can you explain a little bit about the sound piece you performed live and how it differs from the original piece you created for our series?

-CHRISTIAN: Apart from the remastering, the extension of the work fulfilled a compositional purpose and served for a better adaptation to the visuals.
+C: Apart from the remastering, the extension of the work fulfilled a compositional purpose and served for a better adaptation to the visuals.
 The work could be interpreted in different ways, as long as they follow the structural logic: iconography, society and language; axes that, in my opinion, are fundamental in the investigation of this work.

-What sort of experience or outcome do you hope to share with the viewer/listener?
+XG: What sort of experience or outcome do you hope to share with the viewer/listener?

-CHRISTIAN: The importance and need to inform and express upon different realities in the country.
+C: The importance and need to inform and express upon different realities in the country.
 I believe that being aware not only of our immediate environment, but also of different realities, would help to hold a broader perspective on our culture and society, shorten the knowledge gap and motivate decentralized research.

 IG: @christian.mun / @sub.cutaneo